Sign In

 The only other thing I'd suggest taking note of is tagging.
 I'll get to this in a moment, but if a character has a variety of certain outfits, you will want to keep keywords in mind.
 For C.C.'s most common appearance, you may want to tag the model with keywords 'White bodysuit, straigtjacket, wide sleeves, long sleeves'.

-If your character has many different outfits, my biggest recommendation is to make folders for each outfit with a descriptive keyword.
+If your character has many different outfits, I recommend making folders for each outfit with a descriptive keyword.
 Here's how I organized it with my Fujiko character model:

 Step 3: Upload your dataset to CivitAi